 In the 19th century, fern fever caught England by storm.
 It was so prevalent that it was even given an official name: pteridomania.
 The phenomenon took off in 1829 when a British botanist named Nathaniel Bagshaw Ward started cultivating the plants in glass cases (later known as Wardian cases; today we call them terrariums).
 Soon enough, Victorians around the country were hunting desirable ferns to grow in their own homes.
 The hobby was especially popular among women, perhaps because it offered them a socially acceptable excuse to be outdoors unsupervised.

 When it came to the taxidermy creatures of the Victorian period, some had more dignified afterlives than others.
 Positioning stuffed animals in typically human scenarios became a popular theme within the artform—and it was indeed an artform.
 Popular taxidermists like Walter Potter and Hermann Ploucquet put an extraordinary amount of effort into making their scenes come to life.
-Memorable pieces from the era depicted ice-skating hedgehogs, a classroom full of rabbits, and a wedding attended by kittens decked out in highly detailed garb.
+Memorable anthropomorphic pieces from the era depicted ice-skating hedgehogs, a classroom full of rabbits, and a wedding attended by kittens decked out in highly detailed garb.

 You can add seaweed to the list of plants Victorians were obsessed with.
 After collecting the specimens, scrapbookers would paste the multicolored strands onto sheets of construction paper.
 The designs were more aesthetic than educational, with the seaweed sometimes arranged to spell out words or form images.

-Though using human hair in art and jewelry dates back to ancient Egypt, the practice soared to new heights with the Victorians.
+Though using human hair in art and jewelry dates back to Ancient Egypt, the practice soared to new heights with the Victorians.
 Snippets of hair were woven into rings, necklaces, pins, watch chains, and other unique pieces of ornamentation.
 A lock of hair taken from a living loved one acted as a very personal version of a friendship bracelet.
 Hair cut from the deceased, meanwhile, was often made into keepsakes for those coping with their loss.

-Today, a typical séance might involve breaking out a plastic ouija board at a slumber party.
+Today, a typical séance might involve breaking out a plastic Ouija board at a slumber party.
 But during the Victorian era, attending one was a major event.
 At the time, Spiritualism—a religious practice focused on contacting the dead—was extremely popular.
 Spiritualists would host intimate séances at home, or go out to see mediums perform otherworldly acts on stage.
-In addition to moving ouija boards, mediums would summon disembodied hands, levitate tables, and cough up ectoplasm during communions with the dead.
+In addition to moving ouija boards, mediums would perform tricks like summon disembodied hands, levitate tables, and cough up ectoplasm during communions with the dead.
 Or at least, that’s how it seemed to participants who bought into their tricks.

 It wasn’t hard for Victorians to communicate a thoughtful message through a bouquet of flowers.
 Different flowers became attached to different meanings, and anyone with a dictionary of floriography—the language of flowers—could decipher them.
 Daffodils, for example, symbolized chivalry and unrequited love, while monkshood warned of potential danger.
 Oscar Wilde was one famous user of floral codes: The green carnation he sported was a signal worn by gay men in 19th century Europe.